The 5-Minute Daily Spelling Routine That Sticks

 What's actually happening in those five minutes

-The reason this works isn't the five minutes.
-It's the three things happening in those five minutes:
+The reason this works is the three things happening inside those five minutes:

 - Recall, not recognition.
 Every word is being produced from memory, not copied from a model.
 That effort is the practice.